Nelson Pass: First Watt

 In parallel with Pass Labs, Pass also runs First Watt, a self-described "kitchen table" commercial venture where Pass hand-builds (in very limited numbers) some low-power / minimalist designs he chooses to not series produce through Pass Labs.
 His SIT amplifiers are the first of a new generation of audio amplifiers using Static Induction Transistors in a single-stage, single-ended, Class A circuit without feedback or degeneration.
 The SIT chip combines a square-law input character with a low impedance output to form the only solid-state gain device, which Pass claims, "behaves like a triode tube."
 There is no output transformer on the SIT amps.
 The point of the SIT is that it behaves like a triode but at lower voltages and higher currents, so it doesn't need a matching transformer to deliver power to 8 Ohms.
 Like tubes, SITs have soft overload clipping.
 When brief bursts of musical energy occur, SITs react with rounded waveform tops instead of sharp and hard clipping of solid-state.
 SITs have a curve which looks a lot like a triode vacuum tube; low at first and climbs steadily.
 The distortion curve is similar, a steady rise instead of a valley with high distortion at both ends.

 DIY

 Pass has been supportive of the DIY audio community by way of published articles (notably in The Audio Amateur) as well as providing schematics for out-of-production models on the Pass Labs site, and more recently for the First Watt site.
 He often interacts directly (and somewhat tersely) with audio hobbyists.
 His nickname among the DIY audio community is "Papa".

-Design characteristics

-Typically using MOSFETs as the gain devices, (often as current sources rather than voltage sources), most of his designs operate in Class A, with all the low distortion of small signal benefits generally associated with that.
-He is also known for his advocacy of "minimalist" designs, which reduce the circuit complexity and number of components through which the audio signal must travel, resulting in any residual distortion having a very simple distortion spectrum.
-His more powerful designs that go beyond what can practically be realized in Class A (such as the Threshold and Pass Labs products) operate in Class AB1 but retain a heavy bias so that they operate in Class A during quieter passages, and great emphasis has been given to avoiding or minimizing switching effects.